microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windows-setting-api-overview.md

 ---
-title: "Microsoft Graph Windows Setting APIs to retrieve Windows OS settings stored in cloud"
+title: "Microsoft Graph's Windows Setting APIs stored in the cloud"
-description: "The Windows Setting APIs enable users and authorized third parties, on behalf of the users, to access their Windows operating system settings data stored in Microsoft cloud.
-Windows settings data is available in Microsoft cloud only when users enable the feature.
-The data present for each user varies based on what they choose to back up from the settings.
-Notably, default values for any given setting remain local and aren't uploaded to the cloud.
-The APIs share only those setting data that has been uploaded to the cloud for the user." ms.localizationpriority: medium
+description: "The Windows setting APIs enable users and authorized third parties, acting on behalf of the users, to retrieve their Windows operating system settings data stored in the Microsoft cloud.
+The Windows settings data is available in the Microsoft cloud only when users activate the feature.
+The scope of data available for each user depends on their selections for backup within the settings.
+The default values for any setting remain local and aren't transferred to the cloud.
+These APIs only share setting data that has been uploaded to the cloud by the user." ms.localizationpriority: medium
 doc_type: conceptualPageType
 author: "MS-Arko"